mmayzlesh/calc-service/README.md

 - Prometheus: http://localhost:30900
 - Alertmanager: http://localhost:30903

-## Architecture
-- Redis: Used to store and persist data.
-- Core System: Serves the API using Gunicorn.
-- Postfix: Acts as an SMTP server.
-- Prometheus and Alertmanager: Used to scrape metrics and send notifications based on predefined rules.

-## Email Configuration
-Emails will be sent from 749ep.site domain (configurable).

 ## Endpoints
 **/** - Returns access time of the local machine formatted as UTC.